GoogleCloudPlatform/deploymentmanager-samples/examples/v2/htcondor/autoscaler/README.md

-# HTCondor Compute Cluster Resizing Based  on the Number of Jobs in the Queue
+# How to Resize an HTCondor Compute Cluster Based on the Number of Jobs in the Queue

 [HTCondor](https://research.cs.wisc.edu/htcondor/) is a framework for solving computationally intensive problems.